alem-platform/sprint-js/story06/temperature-converter/README.md

 - Store the temperature in `celsius` as a private field.
 - Implement getters and setters for both `celsius` and `fahrenheit`
 - Provide a `getDescription` method that returns a formatted string with the current temperature in both celsius and fahrenheit.
+- When accessing private fields through getters, round the returned values to 2 decimal places.
+Keep the original values unrounded in storage.

 ### Expected Class Structure